the-abe-train/globle/README.md

 If you have a suggestion on how to improve these concerns, please raise a GitHub issue.

 ## Analytics
-Globle is hosted by CloudFlare and tracks users with CloudFlare Web Analytics, a privacy-first analytics platform.
-The analytics are injected during hosting, so while you may see traffic to https://cloudflareinsights.com/ the script that sends information to CloudFlare is not anywhere in this repo.
-Click here to learn more about CloudFlare Web Analytics, [click here](https://www.cloudflare.com/en-gb/web-analytics/).
+Globle is hosted by CloudFlare and uses CloudFlare Web Analytics (CWA), a privacy-first analytics platform, to track user activity.
+The analytics are injected during hosting, so while you may see network traffic to https://cloudflareinsights.com/, the script that sends information to CWA is not anywhere in this repo.
+To learn more about CWA, [click here](https://www.cloudflare.com/en-gb/web-analytics/).

 ## Attributions
 - This game was inspired by Wordle and the "Secret Country" geography games from [Sporcle](https://sporcle.com)